martin41goudxpw/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, maintainable code first and optimize only when necessary, after profiling and identifying bottlenecks.
 Remember that readability counts, as tomorrow's you or another developer might need to understand it."

 In other words, don't waste time optimizing parts of your code that may not significantly impact performance until you have solid evidence that it's needed.
 Good code is not just about speed; it's also about simplicity, clarity, and adaptability for future changes and improvements.

+# 2024-01-09
+- "Today's programming wisdom is to embrace the SOLID principles.
+These five guidelines - Single Responsibility, Open-Closed, Liskov Substitution, Interface Segregation, and Dependency Inversion - are fundamental to writing clean, maintainable, and scalable code.
+They encourage you to design modular software that's easy to understand, modify, and extend over time.
+Remember, good code isn't just about working today; it's about being resilient for tomorrow's needs."

+In brief:
+"Programmers, remember: SOLID principles form the bedrock of quality coding today.
+Emphasize on modularity, encapsulation, and loose coupling to ensure your software remains adaptable, maintainable, and future-proof."